narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 ## What You Will Do

-We have built a marketplace that allows buyers and sellers to transact any kind of data.

 Here are the kinds of projects you will likely work on:

 - Add capabilities to our query execution and data classification engines to make it possible to fulfill any buyer